HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 # Prerequisites:

+- A local installation of IBM Security AppScan Source.

 -  Enable AppScan Source to scan .class files.
 To do so, open AppScan Source For Analysis and go to Edit -> Preferences -> Project File Extensions.
 On the Java tab, double-click the .class extension and choose "Scan files with this extension".

 -  You must compile any Java projects prior to running a scan.
 A simple way to do this is to use task dependencies.